learn-good/llm-repo-understanding/README.md

 # Using LLMs to learn about repos

-This is an attempt to generate a
+This is an attempt at using LLMs to help understand a repo by performing a DFS-style traversal of the filetree: leaf nodes (files) and subtrees are summarized first, before creating a summary of the parent.
+After one pass enriching the file tree with relevant information, attempt to summarize the repo in either a "text" form, which will use markdown, or "speech" form, which can serve as input to a text-to-speech API.

 # How to use